urosevic/stock-ticker/readme.txt

 1. Go to `Plugins` -> `Add New`
 1. Search for `Stock Ticker` plugin
 1. Install and activate `Stock Ticker`
+1. Get a free API Key from [AlphaVantage.co](https://www.alphavantage.co/support/#api-key)
+1. In WordPress Dashboard go to `Settings` -> `Stock Ticker`
+1. Enter in field `AlphaVantage.co API Key` Alpha Vantage API Key you got in previous step (check [this screenshot](https://goo.gl/3PKxLM))
+1. In field `All Stock Symbols` enter all stock symbols you’ll use on website, separated by comma.
+This field is used to fetch stock data from AlphaVantage.co API by AJAX in background.
+Because AV have only API to get data for single symbol, that can take a while to get.
+Please note, for default symbols we still have field in Default Settings section of plugin.
+1. Enable `Auto Refresh` option because on first load if we do not have data downloaded from AlphaVantage.co they will be loaded through AJAX after a while.
-1. Configure default plugin options and insert shortcode `[stock_ticker]` to page or post, or `Stock Ticker` Widget to preferred Widget Area
+1. Insert shortcode `[stock_ticker]` to page or post, or `Stock Ticker` Widget to preferred Widget Area.

 = To install ALPHA version of the plugin =